Photo: Ron Mader, Bike Share in Las Vegas

 I’m referring to the growing number of bicycle share programs around the world.
-New in 2017 is a bike share program run by the city — https://rtcbikeshare.bcycle.com — and celebrating its first birthday.
+Launched October 1, 2016 is the downtown bike share program run by the city — https://rtcbikeshare.bcycle.com — and celebrating its first birthday.

 Officials say that ‘bike sharing makes it economical and convenient to use bikes for trips that are too far to walk but too short to drive.’
 The marketing campaign says ‘put the fun between your legs.’
 Vegas, you’re always top of mind.

 Currently there are 180 bikes and 21 stations conveniently located throughout downtown Las Vegas.
 Many of the stations are along or near downtown’s new green bicycle lanes.
 RTC Bike Share is available 24/7.